MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 #Manage Windows Server Containers with PowerShell

 You can create, run, and interact with Windows Server Containers using PowerShell cmdlets.
-Everything you need to get going is available in-box.
+Everything you need to get going is available in-box.!--In what box? "with Windows Containers" or "Windows PowerShell"?
+Be specific.
+Definitely don't use "in-box"--!

-##Working with PowerShell Commands
+##Working with PowerShell Commands !--I'd suggest deleting this heading.
+I don't think it's adding any value.
+Generally you don't need a heading for intro.--!

 If you’ve used Hyper-V PowerShell, the design of the cmdlets for Windows Server Containers should be pretty familiar to you.
 A lot of the workflow is similar to how you’d manage a virtual machine using the Hyper-V module.
 Instead of `New-VM`, `Get-VM`, `Start-VM`, `Stop-VM`, you have `New-Container`, `Get-Container`, `Start-Container`, `Stop-Container`.
 There are quite a few container-specific cmdlets and parameters, but the general lifecycle and management of a Windows container looks roughly like that of a Hyper-V VM.
+!--Hyper-V PowerShell?
+PowerShell cmdlets for Hyper-V?
+Is Hyper-V PowerShell a thing?
+Also "module" you might put in PowerShell module to be more specific.
+Also the formating of the cmdlets in the paragraph.
+Not sure if that's right.
+My experience is that you bold cmdlet names as you're talking about them and you put them in code format when they're part of a example script.
+We should check to see how Azure content is doing it.
+Not a major problem to fix right now though.--!
 The following walkthrough will demonstrate the basics of creating and managing Windows Server Containers and Container Images with PowerShell.

-> Please Note - Windows Containers created with Docker need to be managed with Docker – [Managing Windows Containers with Docker](./manage_docker.md)
+> Note - Windows Containers created with Docker need to be managed with Docker.
+For more information, see [Managing Windows Containers with Docker](./manage_docker.md).

 ##Step 1 - Create a Container

-Before running PowerShell commands make sure that you have started a PowerShell session, this can be completed by typing `powershell`.
+Before running PowerShell commands, make sure that you have started a PowerShell session.
+To do this, type `powershell` at the command prompt.
 You will know that you are in a PowerShell session when the prompt changes from `C:\directory>` to `PS C:\directory>` .
+!--I'm trying not to edit...much.
+But work on using less words and more active verbs/present tense.
+Just tell them what to do.
+For example, this is more direct as "Start a PowerShell session from the command prompt by typing "PowerShell"..."
+It's less words for people to process and easier for non-native english speakers.--!
 To return a list of all Windows Server Container Images loaded on the host run `Get-ContainerImage`.
 You can see in this example that one image was returned with a name of WindowsServerCore.
 This is the image that will be used when creating a container.
 ```powershell
 Get-ContainerImage